poudelprakash/poudelprakash.github.io/_posts/2017-05-23-install-powerline-fonts-in-ubuntu-17.04.md

 # Install the fontconfig file
 mv 10-powerline-symbols.conf /etc/fonts/conf.d/
 ```
 Then I opened a new terminal and it was working.

+Did this work for you?
+Feel free to leave your views in comment box below.

 References:
 1. <https://www.tecmint.com/powerline-adds-powerful-statuslines-and-prompts-to-vim-and-bash/>